eksctl-io/eksctl/userdocs/src/usage/cloudwatch-cluster-logging.md

     enableTypes: ["*"]
 ```

-To disable all types, use `[]` or remove `cloudWatch` section completely.
+### Enable one or more logs

-You can enable a subset of types by listing the types you want to enable:
+You can enable a subset of types by listing the types you want to enable.
+For example:

 ```yaml
 cloudWatch: